chef-cft/wsus-demo/README.md

 ## TO DO:
 * Add a suite with a client that has a scheduled install for patches instead of on demand
+* Add InSpec profile to validate connection to appropriate WSUS server
+* Integrate with BJC